-While working in any one of the many exciting job fields, you'll develop the physical and mental strengths needed for success.
-You can serve full time in the active Army, or choose the Army Reserve and train in your community — ready to serve full time if needed.
+While working in one of the many exciting job fields, you'll develop the physical and mental strengths needed for success.
+You can serve full-time in Active Duty or choose the Army Reserve or Army National Guard to train in your community — ready to serve full-time if needed.
 You'll achieve personal growth through positive experiences and accomplish things you never thought possible.

 Stability and the Perfect Stepping Stone

-We're a people-oriented organization.
+ROTC is a people-oriented organization.
 Consequently, leadership and management skills are essential in our training program.
 ROTC provides you with the opportunity to become a college-educated leader and manager.
-That's how you get the edge over everyone else, regardless of your chosen profession in life.
-You are what Army Officership is and have employment in an organization which offers competitive medical, dental, housing and retirement benefits.
-Let's say you decide to move on after a few years and pursue a civilian profession.
-No problem, when you join the civilian work force you will have no problem grasping what new concepts and have a great foundation and depth of experience you can draw from.
+This is why ROTC students have a competitive edge, regardless of their chosen profession in life.
+Cadets learn what Army Officership is and have employment in an organization that offers competitive medical, dental, housing and retirement benefits.
+Upon retirement, Army Officers continue to excel and have a great foundation and depth of experience they draw from.

-Whatever path you decide, the experience you'll gain from serving as a United State Army Cadet and Officer will give you the confidence you need to be a success in college and beyond.
-You'll have the edge on life because many employers know and respect Army service.
+Whichever path is chosen, the experience gained from serving as a United States Army Cadet, and later, Officer, gives the confidence necessary to be a success in college and beyond.

 The United States Army is an excellent place to fly for several reasons.
-First, the Army accepts all academic majors into the Aviation branch- no prior flight experience required.
-There is a wide variety of rotary- and fixed-wing aircraft to train and fly in from AH-64D Apache Longbows to C23 Gulfstream IVs.
+First, the Army accepts all academic majors into the Aviation branch — no prior flight experience required.
+There is a wide variety of rotary- and fixed-wing aircraft to train and fly in, from AH-64D Apache Longbows to C23 Gulfstream IVs.
+The current Professor of Military Science (PMS) at Eagle Battalion is an aviator, LTC Reitano.

 Build flight time and experience in a dynamic and exciting environment, all while receiving excellent pay and full military benefits.
 In addition, Army aviators gain from the leadership experience the Army provides; Second Lieutenants will initially command and be responsible for a platoon of four helicopters, their crew and all the necessary support equipment.